The spreading of global solutions of chemotaxis systems with logistic source and consumption on $\mathbb{R}^{N}$: Abstract

 \section{Abstract}

 This paper investigates the spreading properties of globally defined bounded positive solutions of a chemotaxis system featuring a logistic source and consumption:

-where $u(t,x)$ represents the population density of a biological species, and $v(t,x)$ denotes the density of a chemical substance.
-Key findings of this study include: (i) the species spreads at least at the speed $c^*=2\sqrt a$ (equalling the speed when $v\equiv 0$), suggesting that the chemical substance does not hinder the spreading; (ii) the chemical substance does not induce infinitely fast spreading of $u$; (iii) the spreading speed remains unaffected under conditions that $v(0,\cdot)$ decays spatially or $0<-\chi\ll 1$ and $\tau=1$.
-Additionally, our numerical simulations reveal a noteworthy {phase transition in $\chi$}: for $v(0, \cdot)$ uniformly distributed across space, the spreading speed accelerates only when $\chi$ surpasses a critical positive value.
+where $u$ represents the population density of a biological species, and $v$ denotes the density of a chemical substance.
+We show that the presence of the chemical does not hinder the spreading of the species in general, and it does not accelerate the spreading speed under conditions that $v(0,\cdot)$ decays spatially or the parameters satisfy $0<-\chi\ll 1$ and $\tau=1$.
+In the proof, we establish a novel connection between $u$ and $v$ using the sup- and inf-convolution techniques for viscosity solutions.
+Additionally, our numerical simulations reveal a noteworthy phase transition in $\chi$: for $v(0, \cdot)$ uniformly distributed across space, the spreading speed accelerates only when $\chi$ surpasses a critical positive value.

 {\bf Keywords:} {Chemotaxis systems, logistic source, consumption, spreading speed}

 {\bf AMS Subject Classification (2020):} 35B40, 35K57, 35Q92, 92C17